Don Fornes

 - Surety Underwriter Aggregate Limit.
 The subcontractor's aggregate bonding limit, set by their surety bond underwriter, reflects the underwriter's assessment of the subcontractor's financial and operational capacity to handle multiple projects simultaneously.

 - Last Fiscal Year Revenue.
-Using 50% of the subcontractor's annual revenue provides a proportional measure of the total workload they can manage without overextension.
+Using 50% of the subcontractor's annual revenue provides a proportional measure of the total workload they can manage without overextension, assuming the GC is not their only client.
 This approach ensures the aggregate limit aligns with the subcontractor's financial throughput.

 - Cash Balance + Available Line of Credit.
 This method evaluates the subcontractor's liquidity and financial flexibility.
-Summing their cash reserves and available credit, then multiplying by 5.0, estimates a maximum sustainable aggregate workload.
+Summing their cash reserves and available credit and multiplying by 5.0 estimates a maximum sustainable aggregate workload.

 - Latest Working Capital.
 Working capital, a key indicator of short-term financial health, is multiplied by 7.0 to establish a conservative estimate of the subcontractor's aggregate capacity.

 - Total Shareholders' Equity.
-Using four times the subcontractor's total shareholders' equity ensures that the aggregate limit reflects the subcontractor's long-term financial stability and capacity to absorb project-related risks.
+Using 4.0 times the subcontractor's total shareholders' equity ensures that the aggregate limit reflects the subcontractor's long-term financial stability and capacity to absorb project-related risks.

 Prequalification managers may calculate limits using all of these methods to set an aggregate contract limit and select the lowest value for the most conservative risk mitigation.
 Alternatively, managers might apply weighting to the lowest three values to create a balanced approach.